metagenomics/metagenomics-tk/docs/tutorials/tutorial2/introduction.md

-This tutorial is a short introduction to the Metagenomics-Toolkit which shows the main steps in analysing Metagenomics data using the Metagenomics-Toolkit.
+This tutorial is a short introduction to the Metagenomics-Toolkit which shows the main steps in analysing metagenomics data using the Metagenomics-Toolkit.
 A more detailed introduction can be found [here](../tutorial1/introduction.md).
 In this part you will learn how to configure and run the Toolkit and what the output of a Toolkit run looks like.

 ## Tutorial Scope and Requirements

-The Metagenomics-Toolkit allows you to run either the full pipeline of assembly, binning and many other downstream analysis tasks or the individual analyses separately.
+The Metagenomics-Toolkit allows you to run either the full pipeline including assembly, binning, and many other downstream analyses separately.
 In this tutorial you will only use the *full pipeline* mode.
 The *full pipeline* mode itself is structured into two parts.
-The first part runs the Toolkit on each sample separately (*per-sample*), and the second part runs a combined downstream analysis on the output of the *per-sample* parts, called *aggregation*.
+The first part runs the Toolkit on each sample separately (*per-sample*), and the second part runs a combined downstream analysis on the output of the *per-sample* runs; this step is called *aggregation*.
 While there are several optimizations for running the Toolkit on a cloud-based setup, during this workshop you will run the Toolkit on a single machine.